dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

-This change should not impact application code unless it is registering and using custom services on the EF internal service provider.
+This change should not impact application code unless it is registering and using custom services on the EF Core internal service provider.
 This isn't common.
 In these cases, most things will still work, but any singleton service that was depending on `ILoggerFactory` will need to be changed to obtain the `ILoggerFactory` in a different way.